Home / Living in Love and Faith

 • This field is for validation purposes and should be left unchanged.

-LLF is the most extensive research into this area by any church, and was designed to enable a period of church-wide learning and engagement to take place during 2021.
+LLF is the most extensive research into this area by any church, and was designed to enable a period of church-wide learning and engagement.

-Since the February 2023 General Synod motion relating to Living in Love and Faith, the London College of Bishops have been listening to the responses and concerns expressed across the Diocese.
-They will continue to do so as the General Synod revisits LLF and the Prayers of Love and Faith in November.
+Since the February and November 2023 General Synod motions relating to Living in Love and Faith, the London College of Bishops have been listening to the responses and concerns expressed across the Diocese.
+They will continue to do so as the process evolves.

 Locally there is concern about how clergy will be supported in their leadership and decision-making regarding the ‘Prayers of Love and Faith’, and how parishes will be resourced to have good conversations where there is a variety of views, lived experience and theological positions.